-While the most prevalent priority you might keep is likely your own business and its individual success, competitive pricing analysis and keeping tabs on your competitors can be the difference of success in your business.
-Price tracking other companies will allow you to make sure that you will continuously adjust correctly and stay relevant to what consistently keeps you meeting your goals.
+Competitive pricing analysis and keeping tabs on your competitors can be the difference of success in your business.
+Price tracking other companies will allow you to ensure you will continuously adjust correctly.
+Plus, it keeps you relevant to what consistently keeps you meeting your goals.

-We’re going to look at the reasons to use this tool and the benefits for your company to understand what they’re up against.
+We’re going to look at the reasons to use this tool.
+What are the benefits for your company to understand what they’re up against?
 Competitive pricing is a sweet spot of low enough to where your customers will choose you over your competitors but still high enough in the margin to keep your profit.
 Considering this is a moving target, a program to help you with this is helpful.

 What is competitive pricing analysis?

-In E-commerce pricing especially, competitive pricing is an essential aspect of a business.
-Being online means that you can take a look at your competitors in real-time all over the web.
+In ecommerce pricing especially, competitive pricing is an essential aspect of a business.
+Being online means you can look at your competitors in real-time all over the web.
 The analysis consists of the detailed and comprehensive study and evaluation of competitors’ pricing related to your company.

 This kind of evaluation and analysis is helpful and debatably necessary in every single category of retail.
-It is incredibly rare to have a company that is in a sector with few rivals (or even a sector with few rivals, for that matter), so in absolutely every capacity, competitive pricing analysis is vital to the business.
+It is incredibly rare to have a company that is in a sector with few rivals.
+So, in absolutely every capacity, competitive pricing analysis is vital to the business.

 Benefits of competitive pricing analysis